madzera/happytree/.github/coding/CODING_STANDARDS.md

 ## Encoding

-The encoding used in the Happy Tree API is UTF-8.
+The encoding used in the HappyTree API is UTF-8.

 ## Naming Conventions